chef/chef-web-docs/content/saas/sso.md

     IMAGE

-1. Select I'm an Okta customer adding an internal app and click on finish.
+1. Select I'm an Okta customer, add an internal app, and select **Finish**.

-1. Add users who can login using this app.
+1. Add users who can log in using this app.

-    * Click on Assignments then Click on Assign and then to assign to people.
+    * Select on Assignments, then Assign, and then assign to people.
 Select users from the list to add users to the app.

     IMAGE

-1. Your app will be created click on view SAML setup instructions as shown below image:
+1. Your app will be created.
+Select view SAML setup instructions as shown below image:

     IMAGE